 Donna Maher - firstname.lastname@example.org or Cory Budden - email@example.com or Veronica Nargi - firstname.lastname@example.org

 Some general guidelines for placing materials on reserve:

 - Items must be relevent to course content and curriculum.

 - Items are not available in quantity.

 - For physical reserves in Augusta and Bangor, complete a reserve request form.
-Forms are available in the library.
+Forms can be filled out in the library or downloaded and emailed.

 - Reference materials may not be placed on reserve.

 - Items from other libraries may not be placed on reserve.

 - Copies from personal collections will be processed with barcodes.